zaidalyafeai/holy-edge/hed/notes/paper-notes.md

 6. Fine tune the entire network with combined loss 3. + 4.
 7. weights of binary cross entropy either local or global since 90% of pixels are non-edge
 8. Change GT to be the consensus of atleast three annotators.
 Noisy/small scale edge have lower consensus
-9. Rotate images to 16 different angles + horizontal flipping to augment data since training sets are small
+9. Rotate images to 16 different angles + horizontal flipping to augment data since training sets are small (Authors provided the data-set which has augmentation applied)
+10. No use of Mean-shift to find thinner edge/post processing